New problems, new tools

 4) Underprivileged students need opportunities

 The indoor growing movement means that cost efficient school gardens are within the realm of possibility for individual instructors and entire districts.
 Students and schools can now afford the option of using gardens to teach essential life skills.
-Students who would otherwise never be afforded the opportunity to learn important skills or experience the pride of their own labor, home
+Students who would otherwise never be afforded the opportunity to learn important skills or experience the pride of their own labor, home environment, or lack of resources have the potential to experience these important facets of maturity and education.

 5) Gardens build responsibility and confidence